MILGAMMA 50mg/250mcg x 20 tabl

 Dosage

-Four times a day, 1 coated tablet without chewing.
-In milder cases, as a tonic and in a period of convalescence, 1-2 coated tablets are sufficient.
+Four times a day, 1 coated tablet, without chewing.
+In milder cases, as a strengthening agent and during the period of convalescence, 1-2 coated tablets are sufficient.

 Pediatric population

-The safety and efficacy of Milgamma film-coated tablets in children under 18 years of age have not been established.
+The safety and efficacy of Milgamma coated tablets in children under 18 years of age have not been established.

-The coated tablets should be taken after a meal with a little liquid, without chewing.
+The coated tablets should be taken after meals with a little liquid, without chewing.

 4.3 Contraindications

-• Suspected hypersensitivity to the active substances or to any of the excipients listed in point 6.1.
+- Suspected hypersensitivity to the active substances or to any of the excipients listed in section 6.1.

 4.4 Special warnings and precautions for use

-Due to the content of castor oil, nausea, vomiting, colic could occur, and in higher doses - a laxative effect.
+Due to the castor oil content, nausea, vomiting, colic, and in higher doses - a laxative effect may occur.

-Due to the content of lactose, sucrose and glucose, patients with rare hereditary problems of fructose intolerance, lactose intolerance, glucose-galactose malabsorption, sucrose-isomaltase deficiency, lactase deficiency or galactosemia should not take this medicinal product.
+Due to the content of lactose, sucrose and glucose, patients with rare hereditary problems of fructose intolerance, lactose intolerance, glucose-galactose malabsorption, sucrase-isomaltase deficiency, lactase deficiency or galactosemia should not take this medicinal product.

-In patients with psoriasis, treatment with milgamma coated tablets should be started only after a careful assessment of the benefit and risk of therapy, since the use of vitamin B 12 can lead to worsening of skin efflorescences.
+In patients with psoriasis, treatment with Milgamma coated tablets should only be initiated after careful consideration of the benefits and risks of therapy, as the use of vitamin B12 may lead to worsening of skin efflorescence.

 4.5 Interaction with other medicinal products and other forms of interaction

-Thiamine is inactivated by 5-fluorouracil because 5-fluorouracil competitively inhibits the phosphorylation of thiamine to thiamine pyrophosphate.
+Thiamine is deactivated by 5-fluorouracil because 5-fluorouracil competitively inhibits the phosphorylation of thiamine to thiamine pyrophosphate.

-Absorption of vitamin B12 is reduced by colchicine, aminoglycoside antibiotics (eg neomycin), p -aminosalicylic acid, antiepileptic drugs (eg phenytoin, phenobarbital and primidone), cholestyramine, extended-release potassium preparations, methyldopa, gastric acid inhibitors (eg omeprazole, cimetidine) and biguanides (oral antidiabetic agents).
+Vitamin B12 absorption is reduced by colchicine, aminoglycoside antibiotics (e.g. neomycin), p -aminosalicylic acid, antiepileptic drugs (e.g. phenytoin, phenobarbital and primidone), cholestyramine, prolonged-release potassium preparations, methyldopa, gastric acid inhibitors (e.g. omeprazole, cimetidine) and biguanides (oral antidiabetic agents).

-Patients treated with chloramphenicol may show poor response to vitamin B12 therapy.
+Patients treated with chloramphenicol may show a poor response to Vitamin B12 therapy .

-Concomitant administration of Vitamin C and Vitamin B12 may result in a decrease in the amount of Vitamin B12 available in serum and body stores.
+Concomitant administration of Vitamin C and Vitamin B12 may lead to a decrease in the amounts of Vitamin B12 available in serum and its stores in the body.

 4.6 Fertility, pregnancy and lactation